chrismo/hubot-poker/js/card-poker/README.md

 phase is over, no more players can join.
 No player is automatically joined in the next round.

+#### Auto-Calling

+Any time community cards are revealed, the pot is settled up.
+This means any active player (any player that has not folded) will _automatically_ be called.
+For example: if Player A bets 20, then then the flop occurs, and you haven't folded, you'll automatically have 20 points deducted and put into the pot.
+See *Betting* section below for details.
+This happens _FOUR_ times every game: flop, turn, river and at the end when the winning hand is revealed.

+### Ties / Splitting the Pot

+There are currently no ties, but not for any reason other than needing to code it up (both hand comparison and splitting the pot to multiple players).

+The hand comparison code actually takes suit into account as a last resort (for no particular reason), so hands with the same ranks but different suits will give preference to suits by Spades, Hearts, Clubs, Diamonds, unlike real Texas Hold 'em.

+If the tied hands are entirely community cards, the tie is broken by whatever default computing order exists (probably the order the players joined the round).

+### Cards Shown on Folded Hands and Solo Winner

+This is just the default functionality.
+Those wanting to hide cards when they succeed at a bluff are out of luck thus far.
+(Get it?
+Out of LUCK!
+HA!!)
+Ahem.

 ### 'Wild West' Betting

 Until the settle up phase, when new bets are locked, players can bet at any time and